Guidance for UK businesses on rules for selling services to Cyprus.

 Data transfer and GDPR

-As part of the wider UK-EU Trade and Cooperation Agreement, the free flow of personal data from Cyprus to the UK will continue after 1 January 2021 for no longer than 6 months, until adequacy decisions come into effect.
+As part of the wider UK-EU Trade and Cooperation Agreement, the free flow of personal data from EEA to the UK will continue after 1 January 2021 for no longer than 6 months, until adequacy decisions come into effect.

 Read guidance on using personal data in your business or other organisation.